fables-tales/rspec_timeout/README.md

 # RSpec Timeout.

-Stops RSpec from executing if your test suite has an abominbaly long execution time.
+RSpec timeout stops you from having a test suite which takes too long to run by killing the RSpec process if it takes longer than a certain amount of time to complete running the test suite.

 ## Installation